 The taut, accurate steering provides uncommon feel and feedback for a luxury-class vehicle, especially one that isn’t German.
 Acceleration from the V6 is quiet and strong, with the 6-speed automatic transmission gliding smoothly through its gears.

 Lexus established itself as the player to beat in the premium-compact-SUV market with its slick, quiet, luxurious RX350.
 The RDX now enjoys all of those same attributes, so it should be very appealing to customers who want to be bathed in an atmosphere of luxury while driving a smaller SUV.
 The RDX adds the benefit of responsive handling and a communicative steering feel, so the driver not only feels coddled but also feels involved with the activity of driving rather than disconnected from it.

 Other Cars to Consider

-2015 Mercedes-Benz GLK-Class — The 2016 Mercedes GLK-Class offers a higher quality of materials and a more sophisticated information and entertainment system.
-A fuel-sipping diesel is also an option.
+Mercedes-Benz GLK — The 2015 Mercedes GLK offers a higher quality of materials and a more sophisticated information and entertainment system.
+A fuel-sipper diesel is also an option.

-Although SUVs are thought of as 4-wheel-drive off-roaders, most of us do fine with the cheaper, more fuel-efficient front-wheel-drive versions, especially when they’re equipped with modern traction and stability control systems.
+Although SUVs are thought of as 4-wheel-drive off-roaders, most of us do fine with the cheaper, more fuel-efficient front-wheel-drive versions, especially when they’re equipped with modern traction and stability-control systems.
 It therefore makes sense to save money on the purchase and save gas during ownership by choosing the front-wheel-drive version.
-Unless you’re all about premium audio and factory navigation, we’d say to skip the Technology package and go for the base trim with AcuraWatch.
+Unless you’re all about premium audio and factory navigation, we’d say to skip the Technology package.